-2. The Planning and Development Act 2005 section 6 applies in respect of the carrying out of public works by the Crown, the Governor, the Government of the State or a local government
+3. Section 6 of the Act applies in respect of the carrying out of public works.

+4. Clause 1B sets out circumstances in which development is taken to comply with a deemed-to-comply provision of the R-Codes.

 (2) Development approval of the local government is not required for the following uses —